-For World Governments:
+National Governments to:

-- 1. Support global immunization strategies; - 2.
-Support global tobacco and alcohol control strategies; - 3.
-Promote healthy living and implement policies that support prevention and healthy lifestyle behaviors; - 4.
-Set aside a fixed percentage of national budget for health infrastructure development and promotion of healthy lifestyles. - 5.
-Promote trade policy that protects public health; - 6.
-Promote research for prevention and treatment of chronic disease; - 7.
-Develop global strategies for the prevention of obesity.
+- 1. Recognize the importance of socio-economic development for health and reduce socioeconomic status disparities in income, education, and occupation; - 2.
+Support global immunization strategies; - 3.
+Support global tobacco and alcohol control strategies, as well as control strategies addressing other forms of addiction, particularly drug use; - 4.
+Promote healthy living and implement comprehensive, collaborative policies and strategies at all relevant levels and divisions of government that support prevention and healthy lifestyle behaviours; - 5.
+Set aside a fixed percentage of the national budget for healthcare infrastructure development and promotion of healthy lifestyles and invest in better management of NCDs4 including detection, care and treatment; - 6.
+Advocate for trade / commercial agreements that protect rather than undermine public health; - 7.
+Develop and execute global and national action strategies for mitigating the health effects of climate change;

-For National Medical Associations:
+- 8. Promote research for prevention and treatment of NCDs, including research on occupational health hazards leading to chronic diseases; - 9.
+Promote access to good quality effective medicines to treat NCDs; - 10.
+Develop monitoring and surveillance systems for NCDs and, - 11.
+Reinforce primary health care, human resources and infrastructure.

+Its Constituent Members to:
-- 1. Work to create communities that promote healthy lifestyles and prevention behaviors and to increase physician awareness of optimal disease prevention behaviors; - 2.
-Offer patients smoking cessation, weight control strategies, substance abuse counseling, self-management education and support, and nutritional counseling; - 3.
-Promote a team-based approach to chronic disease management; - 4.
-Advocate for integration of chronic disease prevention and control strategies in government-wide policies; - 5.
-Invest in high quality training for more primary care physicians and an equitable distribution of them among populations;

-- 6. Provide high quality accessible resources for continuing medical education; - 7.
-Support establishing evidence-based standards of care for chronic disease; - 8.
-Establish, support and strengthen professional associations for primary care physicians - 9.
-Promote medical education that is responsive to societal needs; - 10.
-Promote an environment of support for continuity of care for chronic disease, including patient education and self-management; - 11.
-Advocate for policies and regulations to reduce factors that promote chronic disease such as smoking cessation and blood pressure control; - 12.
-Support strong public health infrastructure; and - 13.
-Support the concept that social determinants are part of prevention and health care.
+- 12. Increase physician, public and NGO awareness of optimal disease prevention behaviours; - 13.
+Enhance skills and capacity to promote a team-based multidisciplinary approach to chronic disease management; - 14.
+Advocate for integration of NCD prevention and control strategies in government-wide policies; - 15.
+Promote high quality training and professional associations for more primary care physicians and advocate for their equitable distribution; - 16.
+Advocate for high quality readily accessible resources for continuing medical education that is responsive to societal needs; - 17.
+Support establishing evidence-based standards of care for NCDs; - 18.
+Promote an environment of support for continuity of care for NCDs, including collaborative efforts to encourage patient education and self-management; - 19.
+Support strong public health infrastructure and, - 20.
+Recognize and support the concept that addressing and acting on social determinants are part of prevention and health care.

-For Medical Schools:
+Medical Schools to:

-- 1. Develop curriculum objectives that meet societal needs; e.g., social accountability; - 2.
-Focus on providing primary care training opportunities that highlight the integrative and continuity elements of the primary care specialties including family medicine; - 3.
-Provide community-oriented and community-based primary care educational venues so that students become acquainted with the basic elements of chronic care infrastructure and continuity care provision; - 4.
-Create departments of family medicine that are of equal academic standing in the university; and - 5.
-Promote the use of interdisciplinary and other collaborative training methodologies within primary and continuing education programs. - 6.
-Include instruction in prevention of chronic diseases in the general curriculum.
+- 21. Develop curriculum objectives that meet current societal needs; - 22.
+Create primary care departments; - 23.
+Provide community-oriented and community-based primary care training opportunities in primary care specialties that allow students to become acquainted with the basic elements of chronic care infrastructure and continuity of care; - 24.
+Promote the use of interdisciplinary, interprofessional, intersectoral and other collaborative training methodologies within primary and continuing education programs and,

+25. Include instruction in chronic disease prevention, including nutrition and lifestyle promotion counselling, in the general curriculum.

-For Individual Physicians:
+Individual Physicians to:

-- 1. Work to create communities that promote healthy lifestyles and prevention behaviors: - 2.
-Offer patients smoking cessation, weight control strategies, substance abuse counseling, self-management education and support, and nutritional counseling; - 3.
-Promote a team-based approach to chronic disease management; - 4.
-Ensure continuity of care for patients with chronic disease;
+- 26. Work to create communities that promote healthy lifestyles and prevention behaviours; - 27.
+Offer patients smoking cessation, weight control strategies, substance abuse counselling, early screening, self-management education and support, nutritional counselling, and ongoing coaching; - 28.
+Inform patients about the dangers of illusory or insufficiently proven remedies or procedures, and charlatanism practices; - 29.
+Promote a team-based multidisciplinary and value-based approach to chronic disease management; - 30.
+Ensure continuity of care for patients with chronic disease; - 31.
+Model healthy lifestyles by maintaining personal health; - 32.
+Become community advocates for improved social determinants of health, equity in health care and for best prevention methods and, - 33.
+Work with parents and the community at large to ensure that parents have the best advice on maintaining the health of their children.